leonardogolinelli/Perturbation_Lab/README.md

 5) produce_perturbed_observations_1gene function in perturb.py takes the simulated gene expression data (base genes + mechanicistic gene) in input, and outputs a desired number of perturbed samples, where a desired base gene is perturbed from 0 (suppressed) up to a value equal to the number of perturbed samples.

-6) simple VAE in model.py, to learn the underlying distribution of genes.
+6) simple VAE in model.py, to learn the underlying distribution of all genes

+7) simple VAE training code in training.py